helidon-io/helidon/docs/se/config/config-profiles.md

 3.  `config-profile-dev.yaml` on classpath
 4.  `config-profile-dev.properties` on classpath

 If any of these files is discovered, it would be used to set up the configuration.
-In case none is found, the config falls back to [profile specific config sources](#profile-config-sources).
+In case none is found, the config falls back to [profile specific config sources][profile-specific-name].

-The structure of the file is described below in [profile file format](#profile-file-format).
+The structure of the file is described below in [profile file format][profile-file-format].

 In case you need to customize the location of the profile file, you can use the system property `io.helidon.config.meta-config`.
 For example if it is configured to `config/profile.yaml`, config looks for file `config/profile-dev.yaml` when `dev` profile is configured.